 It does not matter where you are in the world.
 The cost of education has risen sharply over the past few years.
 This means that more and more people are dropping out of education as they can’t afford it.
 Those who are staying in education need to grab a job if they want to stand […]

 One thing that always baffles me is the fact that there are so many people out there who really don’t know where they are heading when it comes to their career.

-No matter how hard you try.
-Today I want to discuss a little bit as to why you want to plan your long-term career goals.
+It’s worth explaining here why you want to plan your long-term career goals.
 This should be a real eye-opener!